ycrc/ycrc.github.io/docs/data/globus.md

     1. [First login only] Do not associate with another account yet unless you are familiar with doing this
     1. [First login only] Select "non-profit research or educational purposes"
     1. [First login only] Click on "Allow" for allowing Globus Web App

+### Transfer Between Endpoints

 1. From the [file manager interface](https://app.globus.org/file-manager) enter the name of the endpoint you would like to browse in the collection field (e.g. Yale CRC Grace)
 1. Click on the right-hand side menu option "Transfer or Sync to..."
 1. Enter the second endpoint name in the right search box (e.g. another cluster or your personal endpoint)
 1. Select one or more files you would like to transfer and click the appropriate start button on the bottom.
 2. To complete a partial transfer, you can click the "sync" checkbox in the Transfer Setting window on the Globus page, and then Globus should resume the transfer where it left off.

+### Upload or Download Directly from Globus Web App

+From the [file manager interface](https://app.globus.org/file-manager) enter the name of the endpoint you would like to browse in the collection field (e.g. Yale CRC Hopper Low Risk).
+You will need to be on the Yale VPN is you are off campus or connecting to a secure cluster.

+#### Upload
+1. In the main pane, navigate to the destination for your files
+1. To Upload, select "Upload" in the sidebar and browse to the file or folder you would like to upload.

+#### Download
+1. In the main pane, navigate to your file
+1. Right-Click and select "Download"

 ### Manage Your Endpoints